carmstrong/multinode-ceph-vagrant/README.md

 We'll create a simple cluster and make sure it's healthy.
 Then, we'll expand it.

-First, we need to get an interactive shell on the client machine:
+First, we need to get an interactive shell on the admin machine:

 ```console
 $ vagrant ssh ceph-admin